Matthieu-LAURENT39/captioner/README.md

 - Ability to use Markdown in the text.
 - Easily change the border size and margin to adapt to any text length.
 - Automatic text wrapping.
-- Easy customisation of font, text color and background color.
+- Easy customisation of font, text alignment and color, and background color.
 - Standalone, no need to install anything.

 ## Installing